 Strong Nations is an online store and publishing house that sells authentic Indigenous-created art and literature.
 They are a BC-based organization, however they offer resources from Indigenous groups from all over Canada.
 One interesting resource that I found on Strong Nations is the “This Land is our Storybook” series, which is a series written from the perspective of Indigenous children living in the Northwest Territories.

-As we navigate conversations surrounding anti-racism and reconciliation, it is vital that we continue this discussion in teacher education and in the education system more broadly.
+As we navigate conversations surrounding anti-racism and reconciliation, we must continue this discussion in teacher education and in the education system more broadly.
 You may wish to visit SFU’s “Think before you Appropriate” resource as you explore and learn.
-I hope that you will explore the resources in this post so that you can begin incorporating Indigenous voices in your classroom.
+I hope you will explore the resources in this post so that you can begin this work in your own classroom.

-Guest post by Naomi Hudson, Scarfe Sandbox Project Assistant and Virtual Peer Mentor, Winter 2020; edited by Yvonne Dawydiak, Winter 2022.
+Guest post by Naomi Hudson, Scarfe Sandbox Project Assistant and Virtual Peer Mentor, Winter 2020; edited by Yvonne Dawydiak, Winter 2022, Fall 2023.